MayankKhoria2007/IITI-SOC-26-AI-ML-023/README.md

-# Interior AI Studio — Model & Inference Optimization Lab
+# Interior AI Studio — Model & Inference Optimization

 **Intelligent Interior Design Platform — see the change before you make it.**